Alex-Kw/Brain-Board-II/README.md

 The original documentation for the card can be found on Mike Willegal's site: http://www.willegal.net/appleii/brainboard.htm

-The BOM on page BB:3 should be appended from the original design as follows:
+The BOM on page BB:3 should be appended from the original design as follows (This information is reflected in the PARTS LIST section below):

 Include one more 10K resistor.
 (5 in total)